bbauska/JS-Programs/README.md

   // To know when to stop and restart the animation, a level that is
   // being displayed may be in three `running` states:
   //
-  // * "yes":     Running normally.
+  // &ast; "yes":     Running normally.
-  // * "no":      Paused, animation isn't running
+  // &ast; "no":      Paused, animation isn't running
-  // * "pausing": Must pause, but animation is still running
+  // &ast; "pausing": Must pause, but animation is still running
   //
   // The key handler, when it notices escape being pressed, will do a
   // different thing depending on the current state.
 When running is